sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 ### Week 3: AWS Networking - VPC Peering

-Hey AWS enthusiasts! 🌐 Week 3 was all about diving deep into AWS Networking, and I explored the fascinating world of Amazon VPC Peering.
+Week 3 was all about diving deep into AWS Networking, and I explored the fascinating world of Amazon VPC Peering.
 This powerful networking feature allows connecting two Virtual Private Clouds (VPCs) for seamless traffic routing using private IPv4 or IPv6 addresses.

 #### Tasks Accomplished: